What are the annual membership fees?

 How Do I Renew My Membership?

 The membership year for the West Metro Board of REALTORS® runs from January 1st to December 31st of each year.
-Renewal information is distributed via regular first class mail to managing brokers at least two months prior to the due date and reminder notices are sent to each member via email.
+Renewal information is distributed via email to Designated REALTORS® and Managing Brokers at least two months prior to the due date and reminder notices are sent to each member via email.
 Membership may be renewed by mailing payment to the Board office or paying online at www.westmetrorealtors.com under the “My Account” link.
 If you have any questions about your membership with the Board, please contact the Board office at 770.832.0804 or email email@example.com.
-Additional information can be found online at www.westmetrorealtors.com/renew.
+Additional information can be found online at westmetrorealtors.com/renew.

 What is Orientation?

 There are two training requirement for new members to complete within the first six months of membership.
 Click here to learn more about Orientation.

 If my broker is not a member of the West Metro Board of REALTORS® (WMBOR), may I still join?

 Agents must hold their primary membership in a REALTOR® association where the company’s principal or managing broker holds membership.
 Once an agent holds primary membership in a REALTOR® association, they may then join any other REALTOR® association as a secondary member regardless of whether their principal or managing broker is a member or not.

 If my broker is not a member of any Association of REALTORS®, may I still join?

 The company’s principal broker must hold membership in the Association prior to any other agent joining.

 If I hold my primary membership in another local REALTOR® association, may I join WMBOR even though my broker is not a member of WMBOR?